Dr Dattaray Sonawane - What Hair Care And Hygiene Measures Can Be Adopted For Maintaining A Healthy Scalp?

+The scalp, like any other part of the body, requires regular cleansing and care to stay healthy.
 It is prone to accumulating dirt, oil, sweat, and product buildup, leading to clogged pores, inflammation, and scalp conditions.
-Proper hygiene practices not only keep the scalp clean but also promote better blood circulation and nutrient delivery to the hair follicles, fostering optimal hair growth.1
+Proper hygiene practices not only keep the scalp clean but also promote better blood circulation and nutrient delivery to the hair follicles, fostering optimal hair growth.

 Adjust your hair washing frequency according to your scalp's oil production.